Matheus2212/php-friendly-urls-class/README.md

 ---

 ## Overview
 This class __construct method accepts a initial $url to work with.
+Please note that the $url informed will be used as the ROOT URL (like the <base> HTML tag).

 It can also be omitted, but then the script will try to use $_SERVER values to build the URL.